sIDsID11/regLang/README.md

 # regLang

-Python implementation for Finate Automatoms (FAs) to represent regulare languages (Type 3 of chomskys hirarchy)
+Python implementation for finate automatoms (FAs) to represent regulare languages (Type 3 of chomskys hirarchy)

+Currently the following is implemented:
 - Deterministic FA (DFA)
 - Non-deterministic FA(NFA)
 - NFA with spontanious transitions (epsilon-NFA)

+Implementation of stuff to be added:
+- regular expressions
+- regular grammars

 ## Installation

-You can run from your terminal the following command to install:
+You install this project by running the following command in the terminal:

 ```bash
 pip install git+https://github.com/sIDsID11/regLang